-There are many agencies that do not keep track of hours. 😁 That can be fine if the agency is on the smaller side and the number of projects is manageable.
+There are many agencies that don't keep track of hours. 😁 That can be fine if the agency is on the smaller side and the number of projects is manageable.
 But if the agency becomes larger and the projects become plentiful, there’s no way to do without precise time registration.

 Yes but …

 No not at all!
-We will show you in the curious case of missing hours at Just Think.
+We will show you the curious case of missing hours at Just Think.